MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ```

 ::: warning
-In Q3 and Q4 of 2020, we are making changes to our provider API that will be breaking for some web3 sites.
+In the near future, we are making changes to our provider API that will be breaking for some web3 sites.

+You can prepare for these changes today.
 Please read the [Upcoming Breaking Changes section](#upcoming-breaking-changes) for details.
 :::